The-Dream-Witch/rust-n-body/README.md

 <h3>How do we know it works/doesn't break?</h3>

-I've managed to implement a fair number of unit tests for most things:
+I mean, we don't.
+Not without, ideally, formal verification, which is far, far beyond the scope of either my abilities or this project.
+Still, I've managed to implement a fair number of unit tests for most things, which should at least ensure that the foundational items work as intended:

-<h5>Vec3D</h5> Has tests which generate pseudo-random values and perform local calculations to check that the implemented ops, the sum of squares function, and the scalar (basically just returns DT / r^2) return the correct values.
+* <b>Vec3D: </b> Has tests which generate pseudo-random values and perform local calculations to check that the implemented ops, the sum of squares function, and the scalar (basically just returns DT / dist^2) return the correct values.

-<h5>Nbodies</h5> Implements tests which try to make sure that the algorithm's won't attempt to update a body if the thing it's updating against is that same body.
+* <b>Nbodies:</b> Implements tests which try to make sure that the algorithm's won't attempt to update a body if the thing it's updating against is that same body.

-<h5>Parsearg and parsenum</h5>The argument parser and number parser functions implement a huge battery of tests which try to make sure that there isn't
+* <b>Parsearg and parsenum: </b>The argument parser and number parser functions implement a huge battery of tests which try to make sure that there isn't

-<h5>Body</h5>
-The only function really implemented for body is the bounds function, and so that is what the sole unit test here focuses on; a body is created and its position values are generated at random, but are positive.
+* <b>Body: </b>The only function really implemented for body is the bounds function, and so that is what the sole unit test here focuses on; a body is created and its position values are generated at random, but are positive.
 The coordinates are then increased to beyond the allowable values

+* <b>OctTree: </b>Ah, yeah.
+This one.
+Honestly, there doesn't really appear to be any clear options for unit tests here; they likely exist, but I'm not currently clever enough to think of them within the time remaining.

 <h3>Acknowledgements and Citations</h3>
 I came into this project feeling pretty overwhelmed by the scope of what I'd agreed to, especially considering I've never worked on anything grapical besides some ncurses, my practical